Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Experiments

-In this section, we analyze the classification accuracy of AGAIN with regard to two key hyperparameters, i.e., the embedding dimension $ d $ and the neighborhood sample size $ s $.
-Except for the hyperparameter under testing (i.e., $ d $ or $ s $), the others are set as default values (see \textbf{Table ~\ref{tab_hyper}}).
-As shown in \textbf{Figure ~\ref{fig_3}}, the prediction accuracy gets saturated as the embedding dimension increases.
-Similar trends can be seen on Cora and PubMed, when increasing the size of sampled neighbors.
-However, there are little variations on CiteSeer due to its low average degree (see \textbf{Table ~\ref{tab_1}}).
+In this section, we analyze the classification accuracy of AGAIN with regard to four relevant hyperparameters, i.e., embedding dimension $ d $, neighborhood sample size $ s $, discriminator learning rate $ p_{r} $, and weight decay coefficient $ p_{c} $.
+When one hyperparameter is investigated, the remaining hyperparameters are set as the default values introduced in Section~\ref{exp_set}. \textbf{Figure~\ref{fig_3}} displays the classification accuracies on the four graphs.

+Embedding dimension, $ d $, is the dimension of node representation vector learned by the AGAIN model.
+The prediction accuracy increases with the embedding dimension first and then becomes stable.
+Similar trends can be seen on Cora and PubMed, when increasing the number of sampled neighbors (i.e., $ s $).
+However, there are little variations on CiteSeer due to its low average degree (see \textbf{Table~\ref{tab_1}}).
 In contrast, when the test is applied on BlogCatalog which has relatively high density, the accuracy increases steadily with the sample size.
-Note that we select the same size of neighbors in each search depth (i.e., $ s_{1}=s_{2} $) when investigating the sample size, as mentioned in Section ~\ref{exp_set}.
+Note that, when investigating the sample size, we select the same number of neighbors in each search depth, i.e., $ s_{1}=s_{2}=s $ (see \textbf{Table~\ref{tab_hyper}}).
+In the case that the learning rate of discriminator (i.e., 1e-2) is much larger than that of the GNN encoder (i.e., 1e-3), a clear performance drop is observed on each graph.
+When evaluated on Cora and PubMed, the model is more sensitive to the discriminator learning rate.
+On BlogCatalog, the best accuracy is obtained with a weight decay coefficient of 5e-3.
+On the three citation graphs (i.e., Cora, CiteSeer, and PubMed), the classification accuracy reaches its peak value when $ p_{c}= $ 5e-2.